Observation of emergent scaling of spin-charge correlations at the onset of the pseudogap

 Over the past few years, tremendous progress has been made both from an experimental and theoretical perspective towards a better understanding of the microscopic nature of strongly correlated phases emerging in the FHM and its derivatives.
-Quantum gas microscopes, in particular, have provided valuable insights into the formation of spin-ordered phases \cite{boll:2016a, mazurenko:2017a}, the interplay between spin and charge degrees of freedom \cite{chiu:2019a, koepsell:2019, ji:2021, prichard:2024, salomon:2019, lebrat:2024, xu:2023, hartke:2023}, the emergence of charge-ordered states \cite{hirthe:2023, bourgund:2023}, and transport properties \cite{brown:2019a, nichols:2019, guardado-sanchez:2020}.
+Quantum gas microscopes, in particular, have provided valuable insights into the formation of spin-ordered phases \cite{boll:2016a, mazurenko:2017a, xu:2025}, the interplay between spin and charge degrees of freedom \cite{chiu:2019a, koepsell:2019, ji:2021, prichard:2024, salomon:2019, lebrat:2024, xu:2023, hartke:2023}, the emergence of charge-ordered states \cite{hirthe:2023, bourgund:2025}, and transport properties \cite{brown:2019a, nichols:2019, guardado-sanchez:2020}.
+A systematic exploration of the 2D FHM, varying both temperature and doping, is however still lacking.
 Numerical methods, on the other hand, are increasingly arriving at a consensus regarding the physics of the 2D FHM in certain regimes~\cite{qin:2022,leblanc:2015,schafer:2021}.
-Stripe order has been confirmed by numerous methods as the ground state at finite doping and intermediate coupling strengths \cite{leblanc:2015,zheng:2017,huang:2017,huang:2018a,xiao:2023}, the pseudogap regime has been tied to the onset of antiferromagnetic correlations \cite{gunnarsson:2015,wu:2017,wietek:2021,schafer:2021,meixner:2024,simkovic:2024} and charge clustering~\cite{sinha:2024}, and superconductivity has been found to be strongly enhanced upon adding next-nearest neighbour hopping \cite{jiang:2019,xu:2024,wietek:2022,baldelli:2024,jiang:2024}.
+Stripe order has been confirmed by numerous methods as the ground state at finite doping and intermediate coupling strengths \cite{leblanc:2015,zheng:2017,huang:2018a,mai:2022,xiao:2023}, the pseudogap regime has been tied to the onset of antiferromagnetic correlations \cite{gunnarsson:2015,wu:2017,wietek:2021,schafer:2021,meixner:2024,simkovic:2024} and charge clustering~\cite{sinha:2024}, and superconductivity has been found to be strongly enhanced upon adding next-nearest neighbour hopping \cite{jiang:2019,xu:2024,wietek:2022,baldelli:2025,jiang:2024}.